-Cost sharing for necessary emergency services furnished outof-network is the same as for such services furnished innetwork.
+Cost sharing for necessary emergency services furnished out-ofnetwork is the same as for such services furnished in-network.

 You are covered worldwide for emergency/urgent care.
 Contact your PCP to help coordinate follow-up care.

-\$95 copayment for each emergency room visit.
+In and Out-ofnetwork: \$95 copayment for each emergency room visit.
 You do not pay this amount if you are admitted to the hospital as an Inpatient within 24 hours for the same condition.

-If you receive emergency care at an out-ofnetwork hospital and need inpatient care after your emergency condition is stabilized, you must move to a network hospital in order to pay the innetwork cost-sharing amount for the part of your stay after you are stabilized.
-If you stay at the out-of-network hospital, your stay will be covered but you will pay the out-of-network cost-sharing amount for the part of your stay after you are stabilized.
+If you receive emergency care at an out-ofnetwork hospital and need inpatient care after your emergency condition is stabilized, you must move to a network hospital in order to pay the in-network cost-sharing amount for the part of your stay after you are stabilized.
+If you stay at the outof-network hospital, your stay will be